FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 I have shared my storyboards with Hauke and Jane doe.

 Hauke:
 >The idea is great!
-It reminds me of "".
+It reminds me of "Car blindzone alarm".
 But you should think about these things carefully.
 >1.
 Using colors to show direction is confusing.
 It can be great if you can split the monitor into left and right.
 >2.
 The final page of the storyboard is confusing.

-Jane:
->temp
+Chan-woo:
+>The storyboard is great!
+It will be better if you think about these things.
+>1.
+Telling direction by each side of monitor would be better.
+(If others are approching from left side, the left side of minitor would shine)
+>2.
+Using black color is energy saving (Because recent devices doesn't use power for black pixel)

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* The position of devices.
+I realzed proper position should be right side because if it was centered, you can't see the road infront of front wheel, and if it was on the left, you can't see the break handle.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*